couchbaselabs/hands_on_n1ql_v4/content/slide-102.md

-# Part 5 : Arrays
+# Part 5 : Deep dive into Data modeling: Exploiting Arrays and Objects

+## Arrays

 N1QL has large number of ARRAY expressions, functions and aggregates.